briandfoy/briandfoy.github.io/_posts/2010-12-11-not-remembering-how-to-convert-f-to-c.md

 	k = PV / NT

 Work out the numbers and you get -273℃, roughly, as the point where everything stops moving.
 That number is closer to -273.16℃, and that's one of life's magic numbers that you should just know.
-I need just one more fact:

-* The unit size is the same as the Celcius scale

-So, if I know the Celcius temperature, I use shift up 273.16.
+I need just one more fact: The unit size is the same as the Celcius scale; if I know the Celcius temperature, I just shift up 273.16.